richmahn/en_tn/isa/front/intro.md

 1. Universal judgment and promise of redemption (24–27)
 1. Accusation of the chosen people of Yahweh (28–31)
 1. Promised restoration of the line of kings descended from David (32–33)
-1. Judgment on Edom and the the nations, and the promise of restoration of the ransomed (34–35)
+1. Judgment on Edom and the nations, and the promise of restoration of the ransomed (34–35)
 1. Hezekiah and Sennacherib (36–39)
 1. Comfort promised, comfort, deliverance, and judgment (40–45)
 1. Prophecies against Babylon (46–48)